Asthma and Allergy Forecast

 Fall

 Ragweed season begins in late summer, peaking in September and typically ending by the first frost.
-One of the most potent allergens, ragweed makes life miserable for many with nasal and eye allergies.
-Warm temperatures, reduced humidity and breezy conditions create the ideal environment for ragweed plants to release pollen.
+One of the most potent allergens, ragweed makes life miserable for many with itchy eyes and sinus symptoms.
+It can also trigger asthma.
+Mild temperatures, reduced humidity, and breezy conditions create the ideal environment for ragweed plants to release pollen.

 People at an outdoor skating rink.
 The foreground has a young couple holding hands.